 Have the demands of your life and finances become overwhelming?
 Do you need to simplify your life so it's not so hectic?
 These are problems that most of us face at one time or another.
-The quickening pace of modern society can easily overtake your time, your money, and ultimately your happiness if you let them.
+The incredible demands of modern life can easily overtake your time, money, and eventually your happiness if you let them.

-If you’ve gotten to the point that you’re so stressed physically, mentally, and spiritually because of all that’s required of you, then you might want to take the time to step back and reevaluate your way of life.
+If you’re at the point that you’re so stressed physically, mentally, and spiritually from just living life, then you should take the time to step back and reevaluate.

 One of the best techniques I’ve found for reducing stress in all areas of my life is to learn to simplify.

 I’ll also include links to valuable resources that can help you simplify your life and achieve all the great things I mentioned above.

 But first, what does it really mean to simplify your life?
 To me, simplifying means making something simpler or easier to d0.
 Sometimes that means completely getting rid of something that’s causing you stress (such as debt), or at least cutting down to a more manageable level.

 Sometimes it means adding something, such as a new habit, that ultimately allows you to live a simpler, less stressful life and focus on what really matters.

 2 Steps to Start Making Your Life Easier